Burmese roofed turtle

 The Burmese roofed turtle (Batagur trivittata) is one of six turtle species in the genus Batagur of the family Geoemydidae.

-It is a freshwater turtle endemic to the rivers of Myanmar.Once a common and abundant in its habitat, the species experienced a rapid decline and was believed to be extinct until two subpopulations were rediscovered in 2001 in the Chindwin and Dokhtawady rivers.
+It is a freshwater turtle endemic to the rivers of Myanmar.
+Once common and abundant in its habitat, the species experienced a rapid decline and was believed to be extinct until two subpopulations were rediscovered in 2001 in the Chindwin and Dokhtawady rivers.
 By 2018, fewer than 10 mature individuals were documented.
 The Burmese roofed turtle is among the world's most endangered turtle species.

 In 2007, an illegally traded Burmese roofed turtle was identified at Qingping market in Guangzhou, China, highlighting the ongoing threats of wildlife trafficking.

 Morphology

 Adult male and female Burmese roofed turtles can be distinguished by their morphology.
 Adult males exhibit an olive-green carapace with a black stripe extending from the top of the head down the neck and three additional black stripes running along the carapace.
 They also have a more prominently elongated tail and an ivory-white plastron (underbelly).
 The male's typically green head transforms to a bright chartreuse-yellow with bold black markings during the breeding season.
 Female Burmese roofed turtles grow significantly larger than males.
 Adult females have a more uniform coloration, with the head, carapace, and plastron ranging from dark brown to grayish-black.